wp-plugins/pizzazz/readme.txt

 ## Who made Pizzazz? ##

-Pizzazz is the brainchild of Blue Bridge Development, a web development firm based out of Portland, Oregon.
+Pizzazz is the baby of Blue Bridge Development, a web development firm based out of Portland, Oregon.
 We built it because we are interested in helping other creative professionals and freelancers build their business and saw an opportunity to do so by improving web based portfolios.

 == Screenshots ==